 2015 Volkswagen e-Golf First Drive: Models & Pricing

-Keeping in mind Volkswagen considers the Golf to be a premium product offering—positioned above Jetta in its lineup—the first iteration of the e-Golf we’ll see will come fully loaded with the Golf family’s SEL trim package.
+Keeping in mind Volkswagen considers the Golf to be a premium product offering—positioned above Jetta in its lineup—the first iteration of the e-Golf comes fully loaded with the Golf family’s SEL trim package.
 This means you’ll find a touchscreen for navigation, audio, and telephony functions, as well as for VW’s Car-Net connected services.

-While pricing has yet to be announced, we are told the 2015 Volkswagen e-Golf will come in around at $35,000 before various state and federal government tax credits and are applied.
+The 2015 Volkswagen e-Golf will come in around $35,000 before various state and federal government tax credits are applied.

 2015 Volkswagen e-Golf First Drive: Design